jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 to be multplied by 4.
 Testing the math in the Python Interpreter with inputting 4::

-    >>> def test_my_math(t):
+    >>> def test_measure(t):
     ...     return (t - 1) * 4.0
     ...
-    >>> test_my_math(4)
+    >>> test_measure(4)
     12.0

-The value returned is 12, which is the starting time of the first event in measure 4 in the original classical score.
-Applying measure() to the PythonScore, were left with the following.
+Inputting 4 into our test the value returned is 12, which is the starting time of the first event in measure 4 in the original classical score.
+Applying ``measure()`` to the PythonScore, were left with the following.
 Notice that the comments have been factored out now that the code itself clearly indicates what a measure is:

 .. literalinclude:: ../../examples/tutorials/amen/amen_measure.csd
     :language: python